monninja/Intro_Javascript/README.md

 # Intro_Javascript

-In this workshop we will create a minimal NESTFlight web app using React Native and Flux.
+In this workshop we will create a minimal NESTFlight mobile app using React Native.
+Each week will collectively work on UI view and we will build messaging chat function into app.
+This is not your typical WIT workshop.
+We will work as a team of developers that are learning while build out the NESTFlight App.
+There will be little direct instruction but tons of support by eachother, Josue, and GL.

+## NEST Flight Mobile App

+## Things you will need:

+1. Thirst for hands on learning
+2. A Positive attitude
+3. Github account
+4. Attendance

 # How to setup the followind Requirement/Dependencies:
 1. React Native